-A young couple with the baby quilt I designed
+A young couple with the baby quilt I designed for them in their nursery colors. |

 I am not a super creative person.
 When it comes to quilting art, I am pretty good at taking someone else's creativity and "tweaking" it just a bit to make it my own.
 I have a hard time following a pattern as written, mainly because I don't want my quilt to be exactly like anyone else's.
 For this same reason, I rarely buy a kit, and if I do, I always make some changes by adding my own fabric or changing up the pattern.
 I want my quilts to be "my" quilts, not a replica of someone else's quilt.